bw0rth/pync/README.md

    This function will block, waiting for a client to connect.</br>
    Once a client connects, the return value will be a NetcatTCPConnection object.</br>
-   After the client connects, use the NetcatTCPConnection.run() method to run netcat.

    > :warning: NOTE</br>
    > A NetcatConnection object does not close itself after use.</br>